-As an online publisher, my inbox is flooded daily with all sorts of requests – everything from pitches for guest blog posts, proposals for partnerships, product reviews, requests for advice, and promotional inquiries.
+As a blogger, my inbox is flooded with all sorts of requests – everything from pitches for guest blog posts, proposals for partnerships and collaborations, product reviews, mentoring, promotional inquiries, and the worst, link insertion requests.

-While I always appreciate peoples' interest in the site and respond to them with respect and dignity, sometimes I want to yell … “Are you kidding me!?”
+While I always appreciate peoples’ interest in the site and respond to them politely, sometimes the pitches are so awful that I want to yell… “Are you kidding me!?”

-No matter what you're pitching — there are some general tips that will help you get your proposal or request accepted.
+No matter what you’re pitching — there are some general rules you want to follow so that your pitch has a better chance of being answered.

 Use These Tips for Getting Your Pitch Accepted